rburkholder/apparition/README.md

 * MQTT broker to act as a backbone for messaging between sub-systems
 * some draw backs of other solutions:
   * Home Assistant has a rather rigidily enforced installation if you want the base plus the store.
 Plus there are comments that breakage occurs frequently during release cylces.
   * Domoticz is totally self contained and fast.
 But it is missing certain signals such as the operational state of a thermstat.
-The charts, base upon my limited experience, are not very informative.
+The charts, based upon my limited experience, are not very informative.